makeyourownmaker/OscarsPredictions/README.md

     * Such as Golden Globe genre (drama, comedy, musical etc) nominations/wins
     * Consider interactions between variables
     * See [Oscarmetrics by Ben Zauzmer](http://www.bearmanormedia.com/oscarmetrics-hardcover-edition-by-ben-zauzmer)
-  * Expand to other categories: Best Picture, Best Male actor and Best Female actress
+  * Expand to other categories:
+    * Best Picture, Best Male actor and Best Female actress
 * Update data
   * The number of best picture nominations expanded from 5 to 8, 9 or 10 in 2009
 * Improve documentation
+  * Include some data set summary graphs
   * Expand the model description
     * Describe prior on player abilities
     * Describe hierarchal nature of model
+    * Describe predictor selection
+    * Describe validation approach
 * [Learning to rank](https://en.wikipedia.org/wiki/Learning_to_rank)
   models are interesting in their own right so deserve a separate repository